-No. With the passage of AB 484, mandatory standardized testing has been suspended for the 2013-14 academic year in order to facilitate the transition to the new state standards and testing systems.
-The California Department of Education is still requiring that, in 2014, 11th grade students be given the opportunity to receive an EAP score through administration of the CST math and English exams, as well as the supplemental EAP essay and test questions.
+No. With the passage of AB 484, the California Department of Education is still requiring that, in 2014, 11th grade students be given the opportunity to receive an EAP score through administration of the CST math and English exams, as well as the supplemental EAP essay and test questions.
 Scoring and reporting will reflect EAP results only.
 By completing the exam, this year's juniors will be able to gain the same early signal of college readiness that EAP has offered in the past, and to utilize their senior year to address any deficiencies through the Expository Reading & Writing Course and other senior year math and experiences.

-With the establishment of the Measurement of Academic Performance and Progress (MAPP), starting in 2015, EAP will be fully incorporated into the 11th grade math and English exams.
+With the establishment of the California Assessment of Student Performance and Progress (CAASPP), starting in 2015, EAP will be fully incorporated into the 11th grade math and English exams.
 Under this new system, there will be no need for supplemental questions, additional bubbles to be filled in on student answer sheets, or a separate essay segment.
 Logistics of reporting are pending, but EAP will continue to serve as an early signal of college readiness for rising seniors.
 We hope that the new testing model will facilitate broader and easier use of EAP by California high schools, educators, and students.